-Student Emergency Funds Application (SEFA) - The Student Emergency Fund was established in the Fall 2020 to financially assist City College of San Francisco students who find themselves in unexpected financial hardship due to circumstances beyond their control.
-This fund exists to support such students when referred by faculty, Administrator, or staff members of City College of San Francisco.
+Student Emergency Funds Application (SEFA) - The Student Emergency Fund assists City College of San Francisco students who find themselves in unexpected financial hardship due to circumstances beyond their control.
+This fund supports such students who are referred by faculty, Administrator, or staff members of City College of San Francisco.